 Sling TV is often going to be the best choice if you’re on a budget.
 Despite not spending a lot of this package, you’ll still get access to some local channels, sports channels, and plenty of popular cable networks.
 The package may seem smaller, but with lower prices and plenty of add-on options, you’ll have the freedom to create your own package.
 And with no contracts, you can change or cancel your package when you want.

 You can learn more in our Sling TV review.

 Watch the NHL Playoffs without Cable on YouTube TV

-YouTube TV presents another option.
-For $40 per month, you get 50+ channels including a mix of local, sports, and nationwide cable networks.
+YouTube TV presents another option, albeit a more expensive option.
+For $64.99 per month, you get 50+ channels including a mix of local, sports, and nationwide cable networks.
 This includes channels like NBCSN, USA, and others.
 NHL Network is not included, though that’s a channel that’s missing from most services.
 Every package also includes a cloud-DVR with unlimited space and an on-demand library.
 You can make user profiles for the whole family, if you want.
 Streaming is easy and you can do it on most devices, with the exception of Amazon Fire TV devices.
 Here are some more details on YouTube TV:

 - Local channels including NBC are in most areas

 - Watch AMC, ESPN, USA, NBCSN, CNBC, and many others

 - Unlimited space is offered with the cloud-DVR